-Cooperative agreements reached by NOAA nationwide, including Washington, Oregon, California, Alaska and the Pacific Islands, will support expansion and modernization of climate, coastal and ocean observing capabilities in those states over the next five years.
+Cooperative agreements reached by NOAA nationwide, including in Washington, Oregon, California, Alaska and the Pacific Islands, are expected to support expansion and modernization of climate, coastal and ocean observing capabilities in those states over the next five years.

 The $41 million effort is a competitive process funded by U.S. IOOS (Integrated Ocean Observing System), with NOAA’s National Ocean Service, Office of Oceanic and Atmospheric Research, National Weather Service, NOAA Fisheries, Office of Marine and Aviation Operations, U.S. Geological Survey and the Environmental Protection Agency.

 The network is customized to meet regional needs that help NOAA understand and forecast changes in the ocean and climate, prepare for and respond to coastal disasters, and balance needs of resource use, economic development and environmental stewardship.

 - $4,176,512 to the Alaska Ocean Observing System to maintain and enhance its Ocean Data Explorer while supporting initiatives responding to Alaska region needs, such as the Alaska Ocean Observing Network.